 Trust us, "When All Is Said and Done," you'll be saying "Thank You for the Music!"

-6 days ago, Marlborough Public Schools
+3 months ago, Marlborough Public Schools

 Two MHS Drama Club members and their advisor seated in brown chairs against a brick wall with blue curtains.
 A female student smiles on the left, a male teacher with glasses on the right, and a female student in between.